StetHD/tarifa-book/introduction/index.md

 and to lower the barrier of cordova development and projects sharing.

 Finally, tarifa introduces [configurations](../configuration/index.md).
-Those are an important concept and serve as the basis of every tarifa project; they allow to create multiple versions of the same application on the same platform (for instance one for each environment), which is currently pretty cumbersome to achieve with just cordova.
+Those are an important concept in tarifa as they modify the output of each command; they allow for instance to create multiple versions of the same application on the same platform (one for each environment), which is currently pretty hard to achieve with just cordova.